 Employees can have their paychecks electronically deposited into a designated account.
-A notification period of third working day of the month is necessary to activate this service.
-Contact Jennifer Atchley (ext.
-608) for more information about the automatic payroll deposit service.
+A notification period by the third working day of the month is necessary to activate this service.
+Contact Jennifer Atchley (atchleyi@gladewaterisd.com) for more information about the automatic payroll deposit service.